Japanese Classical dance

 Addition With Manipulatives

 Using counters, animated counters are grouped in sets.
 Students count the objects to see how many there are in all.
-6 + 3 =9 User clicks through the slides.
+6 + 3 =9.
+The user clicks through the slides.
 Only one problem demonstrated.

 Writing Addition Equations